Bromwake History, Family Crest & Coats of Arms

 Early Notables of the Bromwake family (pre 1700)

 Notables of this surname at this time include: John Bromage, patron of Bromsberrow Vicarage in Gloucestershire during the 16th century; and Andrew Bromwich (c.1640-1702), an English...

 Another 26 words (2 lines of text) are included under the topic Early Bromwake Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bromwake family to Ireland
+Migration of the Bromwake family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Bromwake surname or a spelling variation of the name include: Henry Bromage who arrived in Virginia in 1622 and Samuel Bromwich who arrived in America in 1763.